Teaching Note / Material

 • Governance and responsibility.

-• Faculty capability and confidence.
+• Faculty readiness and confidence.

 • Student guidance and disclosure.